Siloft/siloft-networking/README.md

 The library has the following features:
   - An TCP server and TCP client.
   - An SSL server and SSL client which can be used for SSL and TLS communication over TCP.
+  - Protocol support for easily defining, encoding, and decoding messages.

 ### <a name='requirements'>Requirements</a>